 Related classroom instruction to ensure strong correlation with workplace training

 The plan serves as a record of the student’s progress throughout the experience and provides documentation for evaluation.
 It should include development of the technical skills required by the occupation as well as enhancement of workplace readiness skills.
-A sample training plan is provided i.
+A sample training plan is provided in Appendix A.

-High-Quality Work-Based Learning Time Log & Wage Calculator Template
+CTE High-Quality Work-Based Learning Time Log & Wage Calculator Template

-Many HQWBL opportunities require maintaining hours dedicated to the experience.
-Whether the experience is paid or unpaid, the HQWBL coordinator/teacher/point-of-contact may use the HQWBL Time Log & Wage Calculator Template to record the necessary time information; it is located on the CTE Resource Center: High-Quality Work-Based Learning web page.
+Many CTE HQWBL opportunities require maintaining hours dedicated to the experience.
+Whether the experience is paid or unpaid, the CTE WBL coordinator/teacher/point of contact may use the CTE HQWBL Time Log & Wage Calculator Template to record the necessary time information.
+The template is located on the CTE Resource Center: CTE High-Quality Work-Based Learning web page within the CTE HQWBL Resources tab.
 If the experience is paid, the pay rate should be entered as indicated.
 If the experience is unpaid, enter no information for the pay rate; only enter the time dedicated to the experience.
-Select the type of HQWBL experience at the top of the template.
+The specific CTE HQWBL experience method is to be selected on the first tab of the Time Log & Wage Calculator spreadsheet.

 Insurance

-Prior to implementing any HQWBL experience or partnership, it is recommended that the HQWBL coordinator/teacher/point-of-contact and school division leadership discuss the specific environment of the HQWBL experience, including (but not limited to) transportation, location, work site, equipment, tools, and number of non-school division personnel, and address all related insurance issues to ensure that the school liability insurance properly covers the specific HQWBL experience or partnership.
-Refer to a sample student incident form in .
+Prior to implementing any CTE HQWBL experience or partnership, it is recommended that the CTE WBL coordinator/teacher/point of contact, CTE Administrator, and school division leadership and/or school board attorney discuss the specific environment of the CTE HQWBL experience, including (but not limited to) transportation, location, work site, equipment, tools, and number of non-school division personnel, and address all related insurance issues to ensure that the school liability insurance properly covers the specific CTE HQWBL experience or partnership.
+Refer to a sample student incident form in Appendix A.

-Procedure followed by the High-Quality Work-Based Learning Coordinator/Teacher/Point-of-Contact
+Procedures followed by the Career and Technical Education Work-Based Learning Coordinator/Teacher/Point of Contact